Dmitriyrus99/custom-erpnext/ferum_custom/docs/integrations.md

 ### Implementation could mirror Telegram

 - define certain keywords or commands via WhatsApp messages.
-- E.g., a client could send "STATUS <request_id>" and the system replies with status.
+- E.g., a client could send "STATUS <issue_id>" and the system replies with status.
-- Or simply allow free text creation of requests: e.g., client WhatsApps "Having an issue at site X: the alarm is beeping", the system might interpret that as a new request (this requires natural language or at least a known format).
+- Or simply allow free text creation of requests: e.g., client WhatsApps "Having an issue at site X: the alarm is beeping", the system might interpret that as a new issue (this requires natural language or at least a known format).

-- Given complexity, they might limit WhatsApp integration to notifications only in phase 1 (e.g., client gets a WhatsApp message "Your request has been completed").
+- Given complexity, they might limit WhatsApp integration to notifications only in phase 1 (e.g., client gets a WhatsApp message "Your issue has been resolved").
 - This is easier: using Twilio API to send outbound template messages.

 - In any case, the integration will involve the backend hitting an external API similar to how email is done or receiving webhook calls for incoming messages.